oversword/super-small-state-machine/README.md

 Execute a machine by directing to the `'initial'` stages.

-### Traverse a machine by iterating over all the stages
+Traverse a machine by iterating over all the stages

-Copy over the original properties to preserve any custom symbols.

-Iterate over each of the stages.

 ## Directive Node